phR0ze/ruby-nub/README.md

 different branches of functionality in an application.

 #### Command Parameters <a name="command-parameters"></a>
 Each command may have zero or more command parameters.
-Each command parameter may be either a sub-command, which follow the same rules in a recursive fashion as any command, or an option.
+Command parameters may be either a sub-command, which follow the same rules in a recursive fashion as any command, or an option.
 Command options modify how the command behaves.